Is a Harley Sportster 883 a good first bike?

 As a 'smaller' Harley, the Sportster has earned, somewhat unfairly, the reputation of girls bike or in some cases a 'starter Harley'.
 Absolutely not right, many riders get on bigger Harleys, other bikes and they come back to them for their own particular appeal.
 They are not the nimblest or fastest bikes around but have plenty of unique character that makes the Sporsters loved around the globe.
 Compared to the larger twins in the same stable, they are smaller - but in no way a little bike and definitely not light.

-Understandably anyone who is just getting into riding and has decided on the Harley brand will gravitate to the smallest bike of choice. ( I don't count the 'street' 500 or 750 series worthy of the Harley badge.)
+Understandably anyone who is just getting into riding and has decided on the Harley brand will gravitate to the smallest bike of choice. ( I don't count the indian-made 'street' 500 or 750 series worthy of the Harley badge.)

 Let me say, the Sportster in any flavour - be it Harley Sportster 883 or 1200, is not a small bike.
 They are a pretty porky piece of metal to be moving about.
 If you've ever tried pushing one around a parking lot, you'll know the average weight of the typical 260kg 883 is pretty porky.